bearyinnovative/re-select/README.md

 ]))
 ```

-It is when structured selectors come into play.
+This is when structured selectors come into play.
 Structured selectors are objects whose properties are a selector.
 A structured selector equivalent to above can be:

 ```JavaScript